mridlen/wakeup-watcher/README.md

 Planned critical updates:

 1. Wayland is going to make xdotool irrelevant soon (Fedora 25 is already running it), so I have to use something else than xdotool, fortunately "pkill -HUP xscreensaver" is going to work just fine.
 It basically unlocks it just fine and leaves the daemon running.
-I've put this into place, but neither synergy nor xdotool support Wayland currently, so I have a little time before I can really make this script Wayland compatible.
+I've put this into place, but neither synergy nor xdotool nor xscreensaver support Wayland currently, so I have a little time before I can really make this script Wayland compatible.
 For now, continue using Xorg/synergy/xscreensaver.
 2. Flock.
 Not the browser, but this is a tool that manages script instances.
 I had written custom code to do that, but flock handles it easier.

 #### What This Does